Free Planning Tool

 Choosing between cremation and burial is a deeply personal decision influenced by religious beliefs, environmental concerns, cost considerations, and personal preferences.
 Both options have their merits, and understanding the differences can help you make the right choice for your situation.

-In recent years, cremation rates have increased significantly, now accounting for over 50% of dispositions in the United States and even higher in many other countries.
+In recent years, cremation rates have increased significantly, now accounting for over 50% of dispositions in the United States.
 This shift is driven by lower costs, increased flexibility, and changing attitudes toward traditional burial.

 Side-by-Side Comparison